 Spacers or Tall Seats

-These are seats with wedges or spacers placed underneath them to raise the height.
-You simply remove you seat and put the new one in its place.
+These are seats with wedges, or spacers, underneath them to raise the height.
+You simply remove your seat and put the new seat in its place.

-The two-legged safety frames will bolt under the seat as they do with an ordinary seat, and the four-legged ones are just placed over the toilet
+The two-legged safety frames will bolt under the seat as they do with an ordinary seat, and the four-legged frames are just placed over the toilet

-These come in heights of 2 -3 inches.
+These “tall seats” come in heights of 2 -3 inches.